demetrios-koziris/McGillEnhanced/README.md

 ## License

 McGill Enhanced is a browser extension that improves the functionality and navigability of the McGill website.
-Copyright (C) 2016 Demetrios Koziris.
-McGill is a University in Montreal, Quebec Canada and has no affiliation with this software.
+Copyright © Demetrios Koziris.
+McGill is a University in Montreal, Canada and has no affiliation with this software.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-A copy of the GNU General Public License is provided in the LICENSE.txt file along with this program.
-The GNU General Public License can also be found at <https://www.gnu.org/licenses/gpl-3.0.html>.
+The GNU General Public License is provided in the [LICENSE file](https://github.com/demetrios-koziris/McGillEnhanced/blob/master/LICENSE.txt) of this repository and can also be found at [www.gnu.org](https://www.gnu.org/licenses/gpl-3.0.html).